As a breed Maine Coons are prone to dental problems yet owners can greatly reduce these by introducing a tooth care routine.

 - Dental gel for cats – This can be applied directly to a cat’s teeth to kill the bacteria that cause gum disease.

 - Dental treats – You can try treats that have been specifically developed and claim to remove plaque as your cat chews them.

 - Chewy toys – These have abrasive surfaces that clean your cat’s teeth as it chews and plays with them.
 Some are full of catnip to encourage a cat to use them.

 - Visit a vet – If you suspect your cat has gum disease that isn’t improving under your care regime, take your cat to the vet for advice on the best course of action.
 The vet may sedate your cat and clean its teeth.

 Kitten Teeth (Deciduous Teeth)

-By 4 weeks, a Maine Coon kitten has four canines (fangs), one each side of the top incisors and one each side of the bottom incisors.
+By 4 weeks, a Maine Coon kitten has four canines (fangs), one on each side of the top incisors and one on each side of the bottom incisors.

 So by the time a Maine Coon kitten is 6 weeks old, it has a full complement of 26 baby teeth.
 Then at just 11 weeks of age, it will start to lose its baby teeth to make way for permanent teeth.

 You can use the number of teeth a kitten has to tell its age.
 You can be pretty certain that if a kitten doesn’t have 26 teeth it is less than 6 weeks old and is far too young to be taken away from its mother.